OUTER NORTHERN TRADE TRAINING CENTRE

 VET in Schools

-VET in Schools (VETiS) refers to Vocational Education and Training (VET) courses undertaken as part of secondary school studies.
+VET delivered to Secondary Students (VETDSS) refers to Vocational Education and Training (VET) courses undertaken as part of secondary school studies.

 For further information: